jonm/SillyMUD/CONTRIBUTING.md

 authors over the years, so please help us clean it up gradually.
 The basics are:
-* on supported platforms, MUST NOT generate compiler warnings; you can check this when you build via `CFLAGS="-Werror" ./configure"`.
+* on supported platforms, MUST NOT generate compiler warnings; you can check this when you build via
+`CFLAGS="-Wall -Wextra -Werror" ./configure"`.
 * SHOULD use two spaces for indents, no tabs
 * open braces SHOULD be at the end of the prior line, not on a line by themselves